kyrylo0605/wordpress/wp-content/plugins/yith-woocommerce-added-to-cart-popup/README.txt

 = 1.0.4 = Released on Apr 14, 2016

 * New: Added minimized js files.
-Plugin loads full files version if the constant "SCRIPT_DEBUG" is defined and is true.
+Plugin loads full files version if the constant "SCRIPT_DEBUG" is defined and is true
 * New: Compatibility with WordPress 4.5
 * Update: Plugin Core